 However, visitors short on time can still get a glimpse of the coast on a full-day tour.
 The Portland day trip itinerary includes the incredible scenery from Cannon Beach, Ecola State Park and Oswald West State Park.
 Learn more here!

 Many people planning a trip to Portland wonder, “How many days in Portland, Oregon is enough?”
 While we think three days in Portland, Oregon is an ideal amount of time to see the city sights, we could easily spend weeks exploring the city and region.
 However, what ultimately determines how long to plan a Portland vacation itinerary is interests, money and overall allotted time-frame.

 Perhaps your time is limited to just a 2-Day Itinerary for Portland – or maybe you are planning a week-long Oregon vacation itinerary.
 To help in the planning process, we are sharing our top suggestions for alternative itineraries.

 Whether you are taking a day trip to Portland or are planning to see Portland in one day as part of a larger regional itinerary, there are numerous ways to spend your time in the city.
 For us, a perfect Portland 1-Day Itinerary would include top sights, the best districts and iconic food.

-To make the absolute most of your day, we recommend starting with a half-day tour by vehicle that takes in the top city sights.
-Then, in the afternoon, pick one district (or park!) that is most appealing to you – and go discover it on foot!
+To make the absolute most of a day in Portland, we recommend starting with a half-day tour by vehicle that takes in the top city sights.
+Then, in the afternoon of your Portland 1 Day Itinerary, pick one district (or park!) that is most appealing to you – and go discover it on foot!
 Depending on which neighborhood you choose, you could stop for a Voodoo Doughnut or Salt and Straw ice cream, then pop into a few craft breweries to get a good taste of what the city has on offer!

 2-Day Portland Itinerary